dgrmunch/alda-tabs/README.md

 ```

-As you can see, the chord syntax is a Clojure function called *c* with seven parameters, the fret of each one of the six strings and the duration of the chord.
+As you can see, the chord notation is just a Clojure function *c* with seven parameters, the fret of each one of the six strings and the duration of the chord.

 For example, the D chord would be